bitmxittz/Bitmxittz/README.md

 ### Compile Daemon on Linux

-use "sudo" if you are not root user.
+use "sudo" if you are not root user

     apt-get update